 A while back, I sent this twitter message into the Twitter-verse, with the intention to blog shortly after that on how I got UI5 running on an ESP8266.
 I’m afraid this blog was conceived a bit later than intended, but here it is nevertheless.
 This blog is about squeezing a UI5 web application, including the UI5 framework into the ROM of an ESP8266 without adding any additional storage.
 The available memory space for the UI5 app is 3MB, while the UI5 framework alone is actually many times larger than that.
 But first a little bit on why I wanted this.

 While I was working on my veranda control box, I was also looking for a way to control it remotely.
 Of course it would be linked up to my OpenHab home automation system using MQTT, but it’s always nice to be able to operate it from a web-page as well.
 This comes in handy when the MQTT server is not properly setup yet or when the ESP8266 chip can’t reach the MQTT server for another reason.
+Call a contractor if you need an advanced home automation system now.

 It would be easy to build a little UI5 application and get it to run from the ESP8266 while loading the framework from the usual CDN.
 The files are all static, and the browser takes care of the heavy-lifting when it comes down to a pretty user-interface.
 The only thing the ESP8266 needs to do is serve some static UI5 application files and serve some JSON/RESTful services that allow the UI5 application to read and change sensors and relays as well as the configuration.